-- 13.1 "Intellectual Property" means the intangible creations of the mind or human intelligence such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce. - 13.2 As a general principle the University recognises that each student is the owner of the Intellectual Property they create during their Course ("Student IP"), subject to the provisions of the Intellectual Property Policy for Students, available in the Regulations. - 13.3 Each student grants to the University a continuing, non-exclusive, world-wide, irrevocable, royalty free license to use their Student IP, including the right to sub-license, for non-commercial use and academic and research purposes. - 13.4 Where the University makes use of Student IP, it undertakes to acknowledge appropriately the authorship and inventorship of such works created by students.

-13.5 The provisions of this clause 13, and any related agreement governing ownership and exploitation of Intellectual Property, shall normally survive the expiry or termination of the Contract between you and the University, however caused.
+- 13.1 "Intellectual Property" means the intangible creations of the mind or human intelligence such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
+As a general principle the University recognises that each student is the owner of the Intellectual Property they create in the course of their studies ("Student IP"), subject to the provisions of the Student IP Policy. - 13.2 Each student grants to the University a continuing, non-exclusive, world-wide, irrevocable, royalty free license to use his/her Student IP, including the right to sub-license, for non-commercial use and academic and research purposes. - 13.3 Where the University makes use of Student IP, it undertakes to acknowledge appropriately the authorship and inventorship of such works created by students. - 13.4 The provisions of this clause 13, and any related agreement governing ownership and exploitation of Intellectual Property, shall normally survive the expiry or termination of the Contract between you and the University, however caused.
 Further information is in the Student IP Policy which can be found in the Contract.